xwentian2020/About-Diffusers/README.md

 The code snippet in test_sdxl1-base.py shows how to load the SD.v1-5 model (from https://blog.csdn.net/qq_38423499/article/details/137158458).

 The article (from https://github.com/Amblyopius/Stable-Diffusion-ONNX-FP16) presented a conversion tool, examples, and instructions on how to set up Stable Diffusion with ONNX model.
 Nvidia also provided their own ways to achieve the same purpose of transverting a PyToch script into a model in ONNX format, and details can be found in https://developer.nvidia.com/zh-cn/blog/speeding-up-deep-learning-inference-using-tensorrt-updated/.

+About the compilation developed for PyTorch 2, please take a loot at the article presented in https://towardsdatascience.com/how-pytorch-2-0-accelerates-deep-learning-with-operator-fusion-and-cpu-gpu-code-generation-35132a85bd26.
+There its authors presented a brief overview of the compilation procedure, especially the IR related descriptions.